 An important State Government decision came into affect in 2006 to reduce fire-related deaths and injuries, by gazetting the Regulation makes smoke alarms compulsory in all residential homes and shared accommodation buildings.

 Smoke alarm battery replacement for the elderly (SABRE)

-The SABRE program involving the NSW Fire Brigades is designed to support senior citizens residing in their own homes who have limited domestic support, in assisting them in the maintenance of their fire safety devices, primarily their battery operated smoke alarms.
-Download the NSW Fire Brigade - Factsheet
+Fire & Rescue NSW's SABRE program is designed to support senior citizens residing in their own homes who have limited domestic support, in assisting them in the maintenance of their fire safety devices, primarily their battery operated smoke alarms.

 Smoke alarms for the deaf and hearing impaired

 Conventional smoke alarms are not effective in alerting those with hearing impairments.
-A visual warning device which is interconnected to the smoke/heat alarm can be obtained.
+A visual warning device which is interconnected to the smoke / heat alarm can be obtained.
 Also, a special emergency call service is available for people with a hearing impairment (or speech impairment) with direct access to fire safety emergency response.
-Download the NSW Fire Brigade - Factsheet
+For more information visit the Fire & Rescue NSW webpage.

 What are the responsibilities of the building owner?